Logo DesignBrand Strategy & PositioningModern Graphic Design

 What makes this logo unforgettable?
 Let’s take it apart:

 • The shadow: This smartly dressed man with his top hat and cane is universally recognisable.
-He represents the progressivism and the foresightfulness of the brand.
+He represents the brand’s progressivism and foresight.

-• The direction: He always strides from left to right, which in Western cultures signifies moving ahead.
+• The direction: He always strides from left to right, which, in Western cultures, signifies moving forward.
 Ingenious, isn’t it?

 • The change: The Striding Man has evolved subtly through time, becoming more active and contemporary while retaining its traditional attractiveness.

-The Johnnie Walker logo does not just identify the brand; it represents the life journey and the visual development of the brand.
-Sometimes, the most straightforward images can carry the most profound meanings – this is one example of such signs.
+The Johnnie Walker logo does not just identify the brand; it also represents the brand’s life journey and visual evolution.
+Sometimes, the most straightforward images can carry the most profound meanings – this is one such example.

 3. Jameson: The Crest of Quality